umairkhan-10/mediaire_task/README.md

 - We should use critical credentials like MongoDB in some env file or probably AWS Secrets Manager to improve security.
 - We can introduce batch processing in both FrHUB and FrBRAIN to fetch and process data of scans and reports in batches instead of fetching single which increases our DB calls.
+- We should better implement Multi-Processing for FRBRAIN to create the reports in a much optimized way.
-- Implement a retry mechanism for handling errors gracefully in network communication.
+- CAn implement a retry mechanism for handling data/errors gracefully in network communication.
 - We can implement locking mechanism to avoid handling of same data or objects by multiple threads
-- We should better implement Multi-Processing for FRBRAIN to create the reports in an optimized way.
 - Can implement authentication/encryption for DB connections.
 - Utilize better monitoring and logging tools like ELK, Prometheus, Grafana or Sentry etc.
 - Better and more unit tests for the system